 December 2, 2024 Update

-A new case management order CMO introduces the Intensive Settlement Process (ISP), a structured framework aimed at resolving cases efficiently by appointing Ellen K. Reisman and John Jackson as Special Masters to oversee its implementation.
+A new case management order introduces the Intensive Settlement Process (ISP), a structured framework designed to resolve cases efficiently, appointing Ellen K. Reisman and John Jackson as Special Masters to oversee its implementation.
 These Special Masters are tasked with supervising negotiations, mediating disputes, and ensuring timely progress, reporting quarterly to the Court on the ISP’s status.

 The time horizon on this will be depressing for many.
 The process is set to launch in January 2027, requiring plaintiffs to endure a significant delay of over two years before active settlement efforts commence.
 The ISP will continue until all claims are addressed, but unresolved cases by June 2029 will allow claimants to exit the process and resume litigation under docket control orders.
 For plaintiffs hoping for a quicker resolution or trial, this extended timeline—at lease four-and-a-half years if Bard’s offer is not nearly where you want to be—will prove deeply frustrating for many victims.